Skip to main content

 3. datetime: built-in module for working with dates and times

-The datetime module provides classes for working with dates, times, and durations.
+The datetime module provides classes for creating, formatting, and manipulating dates and times.

 datetime Module